varigence/docs/bimlflex/reference-documentation/ApplyLookupFilterRdv.md

 # Apply Lookup Filter RDV

-Should the SSIS Lookup check for existing rows in the staging to Data Vault load apply a filter condition joining the staging table to the destination Data Vault table to optimize memory usage.
+For Staging-to-Data Vault processes, determines whether the SSIS Lookup checks for existing rows by applying a filter condition joining the staging table to the destination table.
+This is to optimize memory usage.
 Use if staging and Data Vault is co-located in the same database or if cross database joins are possible.

 Notes:
 * This setting is part of the `Data Vault` settings category.